 Probing the Aircel Maxis case, the Enforcement Directorate (ED) sent a Letter Rogatory to Singapore this March for details on Advantage Strategic Consulting Singapore Pvt Ltd, a subsidiary of Advantage (India).

-- INX Media PMLA case: Karti Chidambaram appears before ED
+- Aircel-Maxis PMLA case: P Chidambaram expected to appear before ED tomorrow

-- CBI summons Karti Chidambaram in Aircel-Maxis corruption case
+- ED questions Karti Chidambaram in connection with Aircel-Maxis PMLA case

 A multi-agency committee appointed on the instructions of the Prime Minister, which includes Income Tax, RBI, ED and the Financial Intelligence Unit, is scrutinising details of all those named in the Panama Papers.
 At least two queries have been sent out to all those named and the RBI has asked each to furnish details of all remittances made overseas under the Liberalised Remittance Scheme (LRS).